ardangelo/beepy-ppa/docs/beepy-symbol-overlay.md

 Pressing the Berry key once will enter "Meta" mode, a shortcut mode that remaps the physical alpha keys to shortcuts and cursor movement keys such as arrow keys, Home, and End.
 While in Meta mode, a Star indicator will appear at the top-right of the screen.

 Similar to symbol entry mode, holding the Berry key for more than one second will both enable Meta mode, and open this symbol overlay utility and provide a visual keymap for Meta mode functions.
 Pressing the Back key will exit Meta mode.
-For more information on Meta mode keymappings, see [https://github.com/ardangelo/beepberry-keyboard-driver/README.md](documentation for the Beepy keyboard driver).
+For more information on Meta mode keymappings, see [documentation for the Beepy keyboard driver](https://github.com/ardangelo/beepberry-keyboard-driver#meta-mode).

 ## Developer Reference